Save Money on Your Trip: Weighted Shortest Path

 BFS Algorithm Approach

-In our previous article BFS Algorithm Framework Explained, we mentioned that the BFS algorithm can definitely be used to solve shortest path problems.
+As mentioned in BFS Algorithm Framework Explained, the BFS algorithm can definitely be used to find the shortest path.

-The BFS algorithm starts from the initial point and spreads outward step by step, ensuring that the nodes closest to the starting point are visited first.
-If you encounter the endpoint during BFS traversal, then the path taken is certainly the shortest.
+Since BFS starts from the initial point and spreads outward step by step, the nodes closer to the starting point are traversed first.
+If the endpoint is encountered during BFS traversal, the path taken is certainly the shortest.

-However, in BFS Algorithm Framework Explained, we used a regular queue Queue
+However, in BFS Algorithm Framework Explained, a regular Queue

-to traverse a multi-branch tree.
-For the shortest path in a weighted graph, a regular queue is ineffective; instead, a priority queue PriorityQueue
+is used to traverse a multi-branch tree, but for the shortest path in a weighted graph, a regular queue won't work; a PriorityQueue

-Why is this?
-It is quite understandable.
-In the traversal of a multi-branch tree (or an unweighted graph), while edges have no weight, it is equivalent to each edge having a weight of 1.
-The path weight between the start and end points is the number of "edges" between them.
+Why?
+It's easy to understand.
+In the traversal of a multi-branch tree (or extended to an unweighted graph), rather than saying edges have no weight, it's more accurate to say each edge has a weight of 1.
+The weight of the path between the start and end points is the number of "edges" between them.

-Thus, following the BFS algorithm's logic of spreading outwards step by step, the nodes visited first have fewer "edges" to the starting point and therefore accumulate less weight.
+With the BFS algorithm's logic of spreading outward step by step, nodes first traversed have fewer "edges" to the start and thus less accumulated weight.

-In other words, the nodes that enter the Queue
+In other words, nodes that enter the Queue

-first are those closer to the starting point, with smaller path weights.
+first are those closer to the start, with smaller path weights.

-However, for weighted graphs, the number of edges in a path is not directly related to the path's weight.
-Some paths may have fewer edges, but each edge has a large weight, resulting in a large overall path weight, making it unlikely to be the shortest path.
+But in a weighted graph, the number of edges in a path and the path's weight are not positively correlated.
+Some paths may have few edges, but each edge has a high weight, making the path weight large and unlikely to be the shortest.

 to 2

-in one step, but the path weight might not be the smallest.
+in one step, but the path weight may not be the smallest.

-Therefore, for scenarios involving weighted graphs, we need the "automatic sorting" feature of priority queues to place nodes with smaller path weights at the front of the queue.
-Using this as a basis to implement the BFS algorithm transforms it into Dijkstra's Algorithm.
+Therefore, for weighted graph scenarios, we need the "automatic sorting" feature of a priority queue to arrange nodes with smaller path weights at the front of the queue, applying the BFS algorithm based on this, which becomes the Dijkstra Algorithm.

-This discussion on the BFS algorithm approach is meant to help integrate the concepts.
-In this article, we mainly intend to explain how to solve this problem using dynamic programming.
-The implementation code for Dijkstra's Algorithm is provided at the end for readers' reference.
+Discussing the BFS algorithm approach here is just to help you understand it thoroughly.
+This article mainly aims to explain how to solve this problem using dynamic programming.
+The implementation code for the Dijkstra Algorithm is provided at the end for reference.

 Dynamic Programming Approach

-As mentioned in our previous article Detailed Explanation of Core Dynamic Programming Techniques, many optimization problems can be solved using dynamic programming.
+In the article In-Depth Explanation of Core Dynamic Programming Strategies, it is mentioned that many optimization problems can be solved using dynamic programming.

-The weighted shortest path problem, even with an additional constraint K
+The weighted shortest path problem, even with an added constraint of K

-, is essentially an optimization problem, suitable for dynamic programming solutions.
+, is still an optimization problem, which dynamic programming can tackle.

-constraint for now and focus on the "weighted shortest path" problem to understand how it can be framed as a dynamic programming problem.
+constraint for now and focus on the "weighted shortest path" problem to see how it becomes a dynamic programming problem.

-For instance, suppose I want to calculate the shortest path from src
+For instance, if I want to calculate the shortest path from src

 to dst